tytydraco/yessleep/out/I_work_overnight_security_at_a_mall_The_escalators_keep_remembering_me_wrong__Part_1.md

 *Beeeeeep.*

 The door clicks shut behind me.
 I sink into my favorite rolling chair.
 A breath escapes me.
 Quiet valve release.
 I lean over the controls.
 Camera 14.
 This camera makes no sense to me.
 It’s at a junction of the escalators where you can see both up and down.
 But the bottom of the descending steps and the top of the ascending steps both trail off camera because of the angle.

 I always thought it was useless until now.

 I rewind camera 14.
 My finger hovers above pause/play.
 A horizontal, static hiss splits the screen.
 After a few minutes.
 I hit play and wait.
 The screen glitches.
 Skips frames.
 Me ducking, my back pressed against the metal, ascending.

 Then, \*it—\*appears.

 My heart skips timing.

 It looks like me, but assembled wrongly.
 The first draft.
 Its face and eyes—they’re…too tall.
 Its elbows hang below the waist.
 The security shirt looks tight around the shoulders.
 Because it’s *supposed* to fit me.
 Not it.

 I rewind again.
 The video glitches again.
 Skips a frame.
 The double appears on the escalator from nowhere.
 And then it finally clicks.
 I rewind again, but this time, farther back.
 I see myself ascending into loop 20, the double already descending.

 My stomach drops a step too late.

-If I’m looking at its back—then it's already seen mine.

 **\*\*\***